codygarver/roms/README.md

 * `blacklist.auto.txt`
 * `whitelist.auto.txt`

-Lists content can be overridden by entries in `blacklist.custom.txt` and/or `whitelist.custom.txt`.
+Automatic list content can be overridden by entries in `blacklist.custom.txt` and/or `whitelist.custom.txt`.

 ### Transferring files